maartaud/frontpy/README.md

 **Step 4: Plot the images and generate an animation**:

-Lastly, you can plot the results and generate an animation using the *plot_results* function.
+Lastly, you can plot the results and generate an animation (GIF) using the *plot_results* function.
 The images and animation will be saved in your output directory.

 ```
 plot_results(cold_fronts, warm_fronts, config)